Long-distance Loyalty Run. How Do You Keep Up the Pace Over the Long Term While Running a Loyalty Program?

 Both a marathon and a loyalty program require persistence to succeed.
 Results do not appear overnight, and achieving the intended goals requires monitoring progress and optimizing the actions taken.
 For this, it is necessary to set key indicators (KPIs).
 So what to measure?

-- Purchase response and LTV
+Purchase response and LTV

 The shopping response rate tells the program organizer how much customers respond to the loyalty program’s promotions and offers.
 A higher response suggests that the program is effective in encouraging more frequent and larger purchases.
 In turn, the LTV ratio, or customer lifetime value of a relationship with a company, is a key determinant in assessing long-term loyalty building.
 Loyalty programs that help increase LTV create not only loyal but, importantly for the company, profitable customers.

-- Churn and prevention of customer churn
+Churn and prevention of customer churn

 A high churn rate, or level of customer departure from the program, can signal some growing problems.
 First and foremost, it can mean that the program is not meeting customers’ expectations or not delivering value to them.
 Measuring the level of deactivation of club members’ accounts is also a valuable source of information about which groups of customers are more likely to leave.
 Based on this, you can tailor your loyalty program to different customer segments and deliver personalized rewards or offers that better meet the needs of specific groups.

-- Satisfaction surveys with the help of Net Promoter Score
+Satisfaction Surveys with the Help of Net Promoter Score

 To evaluate the effectiveness of the program, an NPS survey can be used, which, in simplest terms, is based on the question: how likely are you to recommend a product or service to a friend?
 Respondents provide answers on a scale from 0 – definitely not recommend, to 10 – definitely recommend.
 The customers who are most loyal to your company are referred to as promoters, and their rating is either 9 or 10.
 This is not just a static indicator – its regular monitoring allows you to track changes in customer perceptions of your brand and adjust your program to increase loyalty.

-- Redemption of awards
+Redemption of Awards

 Club member loyalty can also be measured by the rewards redemption rate.
 Information on how many customers regularly redeem and receive rewards shows how actively customers participate in the loyalty program.
 A club member should not only collect points, but also redeem them regularly for rewards.
-A low redemption rate can signal problems, such as overly complicated participation rules or inappropriate rewards, which are worth eliminating to increase the program’s effectiveness.
+A low redemption rate can signal problems, such as overly complicated participation rules or inappropriate rewards, which are worth eliminating to increase the program’s effectiveness

 The indicators listed are not the only ones worth tracking.
 Initially, it’s best to focus on the basics, because without adequate security at the start, you can quickly fall out of the race for consumer attention.
 Depending on the complexity or maturity of the program, it’s worth expanding the list of indicators to include those that you particularly care about improving.
+More on methods for measuring loyalty programs can be found in article Best Loyalty Metrics: KPIs to Measure Program Success and Drive Engagement.

 As in a marathon, the real secret to success is the ability to maintain momentum.
 In the case of a loyalty program, “keeping the momentum” means keeping loyal customers with you for as long as possible.
 Without proper preparation, monitoring of progress and optimization of actions taken, it will be difficult to achieve the set goals.
 Measuring detailed loyalty program metrics is not only a control tool, but also an opportunity to increase profitability by better understanding club members’ needs.
 After all, transparent reporting and proof that the program is making money may determine the company’s decision whether to continue investing in the venture.